wayzor9/safe-pair-of-hands/README.md

 ## General info
 Safe pair of hands is a simple Django application which enable users to donate wide variety of consumer goods to charity fundations.
-In order to ship the package, user needs to registrate to the application and fill in dontaion form.
+In order to ship the package, user needs to registrate to the application and fill in donation form.

 ## Technologies used
 - Django 3.0.6